coreygoavec/FirstRepository/README.md

 # FirstRepository of Friday Projects

+This is a repository for the first three friday projects we did, but this time we used AI to generate the code for us.

 The First project that was generated using AI is a game involving madlibs.
 The user is asked to provide words that will then be used to fill in blanks that the program will put in.
-At the end of asking the user for inputs. it will display all of the inputs in a story for the user to read.
+At the end of asking the user for inputs, it will display all of the inputs in a story for the user to read.

 The second project that was generated using AI is a code that generates 6 total numbers for the user that act as